thecitywelivein/photobooth.js/README.md

 # photobooth.js
-A simple photo booth for any project
+A simple photo booth for any project.

 Pictures are saved on server side on capture.

 ## Demo